pascalhabluetzel/CDS-miner/README.md

 ## Usage

-Name query file 'query.fa' and change the extension of the assemblies into '.fasta' and put all files in the same directory as the source code.
+Name query file 'query.fa' and change the extension of the assemblies into '.fna' and put all files in the same directory as the source code.
 ```
 bash CDS-miner.sh
 ```

-Retrieved sequences can be found in 'genome name'_final_result.fa
+Retrieved sequences can be found in the final_results folder.